The Importance of Early Diagnosis and Smoking Cessation

 How can COPD patients slow lung function decline and prevent airway obstruction from worsening?
 Here are some helpful tips:

-- Quit smoking -- quitting smoking is the single most effective (and least expensive) way to prevent COPD and/or slow the progression of the disease.
+- Quit smoking - quitting smoking is the single most effective (and least expensive) way to prevent COPD and/or slow the progression of the disease.
+Research supports that lung function decline in COPD actually normalizes once you quit, meaning it declines at that same rate of anyone else of the same age, height, weight and gender.

 Body Mass Index